Enter a short description of the course.

 - Watermarks and digital signatures

-- Basic tamper detection techniques and their limitations:
+- Passive-blind/basic integrity verification schemes and their limitations:

 - Hash value analysis